Acai Berry Juice Benefits and Nutritional Profile

 Benefits of Juicing Oranges

 Apart from its high vitamin C content, there’s other nutrients in oranges.
-It is a good source of folate and fair source of vitamin A. It is also a fair to good source of minerals such as potassium, calcium, phosphorous and magnesium.
+It is a good source of folate and a fair source of vitamin A. It is also a fair to good source of minerals such as potassium, calcium, phosphorous and magnesium.
 And that’s not all – oranges also contain powerful antioxidants called hesperidin and tangeritin.
 Both of these nutrients have been shown to have anti-cancer and heart health properties.

 Juicing Oranges: